stevenremot/roguel-ike/README.md

 ## Compatibilities ##

-It has been tested on Emacs 24.3, it should work under Emacs 23 too.
+It has been tested on Emacs 24.3.
+It doesn't work on Emacs 23.
-If not, feel free to open an issue.

 ## Dependencies ##